July 19th - 28th, 2022

-For the past seven years, more than 150 conductors have experienced the magic of Oxford and St. Stephen’s House.
-As with each year of CIO, in addition to our returning Oxford faculty, there are new approaches presented this year in addition to intensive conducting study and masterclasses.
+For the past ten years more than 150 conductors have experienced the magic of Oxford and St. Stephen’s House.
+As with each year of CIO, in addition to returning Oxford faculty, this year will focus on sessions on groundbreaking vocal pedagogy and intonation within the choral rehearsal led by Corey Everly and James Jordan and chant sessions by James Whitbourn and Isabella Burns, in addition to intensive conducting study and masterclasses.
 World-acclaimed artist and Culture Care advocate Makoto Fujimura returns again this year to CIO for his inspirational work with our conductors.

 New Westminster faculty member, the renowned countertenor Jay Carter will present lectures along with the returning CIO esteemed faculty.
 The program for Associate Conductors will be guided by Steve Pilkington and Jason Vodicka.

-Among the wide array of lectures for conductors, associates and observers will be lectures revolving around James Jordan’s newest book, The Musician’s Being, written in commemoration of the 20th anniversary of The Musician’s Soul.
-CIO participants will be the first to experience the new major ideas in this volume.
+Among the wide array of lectures for conductors, associates and observers will be lectures revolving around James Jordan’s newest book, The Musician’s Empathy.

 Read more Testimonials to learn how others have been profoundly impacted by their experience at the Choral Institute at Oxford.